Akshaylende/eLitmus-Assessment/README.md

 Multer
 Socket.io

+# Your directory structure could look something like this:
+eLitmus-Proctoring-Extension
+│   README.md
+│   package.json
+│   server.js
+│   config.js
+│   .env
+│
+└───public
+│   │   index.html
+│   │
+│   └───css
+│   │   │   style.css
+│   │
+│   └───js
+│       │   popup.js
+│
+└───server
+│   │   db.js
+│   │   routes.js
+│   │   imageProcessor.js
+│   │
+│   └───uploads
+│       │   [image files]
+│
+└───node_modules
+Where eLitmus-Proctoring-Extension is the root directory, public contains the client-side code, server contains the server-side code and node_modules contains the installed dependencies.

+server.js is the main entry point for the backend and config.js contains the configuration details for the database and image processing. .env contains the environment variables for the application.

+db.js contains the database connection details and helper functions for querying the database. routes.js contains the API routes for the application. imageProcessor.js contains the code for capturing and processing images.
+The uploads folder is where the captured images will be stored.

+In public, index.html is the main HTML file, style.css contains the styles and popup.js contains the client-side code for the extension.

+package.json contains the metadata for the project and the list of dependencies needed to run the application

 ## Contributing
 If you wish to contribute to the eLitmus Chrome Extension, feel free to fork the repository and submit a pull request.